zerynth/docs/docs/reference/libs/okdo/iot/docs/examples.md

 ## MQTT

-A simple example connecting a device to the OKDO IoT cloud using the MQTT protocol
+A simple example connecting a device to the OKDO IoT cloud using the MQTT protocol.